hendsaeedd/Learning-Notes/Databases/Database-SQL.md

 - `SQL/Relational Type Databases` : organize information in tables.
 - `NoSQL` : can take a few different forms and are used for large sets of distributed data (like for use in micro service architectures).
+  There are several types of databases, each with their own specific use cases and features.
+Some of the most common types include:

+  1. Relational databases: These are the most widely used type of database, and they store data in tables with rows and columns.
+Relationships between tables are    established using primary and foreign keys.
+Examples of relational databases include MySQL, Oracle, and Microsoft SQL Server.

+  2. NoSQL databases: These databases are designed to handle large amounts of unstructured or semi-structured data.
+They do not use a fixed schema and do not rely on tables, rows, and columns to store data.
+Examples of NoSQL databases include MongoDB, Cassandra, and Redis.

+  3. Object-oriented databases: These databases are designed to store and manipulate objects, which are a collection of data and methods.
+They are typically used in object-oriented programming languages such as Java and C++.
+Examples of object-oriented databases include Gemstone and Zope.

+  4. Graph databases: These databases are used to store and query data in the form of a graph, with nodes and edges representing entities and relationships.
+They are particularly well-suited for use cases such as social networks and recommendation systems.
+Examples of graph databases include Neo4j and ArangoDB.

+  5. Time-series databases: These databases are optimized for storing and querying time-stamped data, and they are commonly used for monitoring and tracking systems.
+Examples of time-series databases include InfluxDB and OpenTSDB.

+  6. In-memory databases: These databases store data in RAM, which allows for faster data access and manipulation.
+They are often used for real-time analytics, high-performance transaction systems, and other use cases that require low latency.
+Examples of in-memory databases include SAP HANA and MemSQL.

   - `Key-Value store`
   - `Document store`
   - `Column-oriented`